ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/ConfigWorkflow.rst

    Name of the Rocoto workflow XML file that the experiment generation script creates.
 This file defines the workflow for the experiment.

 ``GLOBAL_VAR_DEFNS_FN``: (Default: "var_defns.sh")
    Name of the file (a shell script) containing definitions of the primary and secondary experiment variables (parameters).
 This file is sourced by many scripts (e.g., the J-job scripts corresponding to each workflow task) in order to make all the experiment variables available in those scripts.
-The primary variables are defined in the default configuration script (``config_defaults.yaml``) and in ``config.yaml``.
+The primary variables are defined in the default configuration file (``config_defaults.yaml``) and in the user configuration file (``config.yaml``).
 The secondary experiment variables are generated by the experiment generation script.

 ``ROCOTO_YAML_FN``: (Default: "rocoto_defns.yaml")
    Name of the YAML file containing the YAML workflow definition from which the Rocoto XML file is created.